 The rest of this paper is organized as follows.
 In Section 2, we present our reference example.
 In Section 3, we introduce our context and preference model and the profile tree.
-In Section 4, we focus on processing contextual queries, while in Section ??, we describe the context query tree.
-Section 6 presents related work.
+In Section 4, we focus on processing contextual queries, while in Section 5, we present our evaluation results.
+Section 6 describes related work.
 Finally, Section 7 concludes the paper with a summary of our contributions.